T. J. Houshmandzadeh

 Touraj Houshmandzadeh Jr. (/ˌhʊʃmənˈzɑːdə/ HUUSH-mən-ZAH-də; born September 26, 1977) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He was selected by the Cincinnati Bengals in the seventh round of the 2001 NFL Draft.
-He previously played college football at Oregon State.
+He played college football for the Oregon State Beavers and was selected by the Cincinnati Bengals in the seventh round of the 2001 NFL draft.
 Houshmandzadeh played for the Seattle Seahawks in 2009, the Baltimore Ravens in 2010 and the Oakland Raiders in 2011.

-In 2016, he joined Long Beach Poly High School as a wide receivers coach and was elevated to Varsity Offensive Coordinator in 2018.
+Following his playing career, he became a coach at Long Beach Poly High School.
 Houshmandzadeh also works as a football analyst for FS1.